Broadcaster Jo Wilson celebrates two years cancer-free with Race for Life

 A sports broadcaster has said she is celebrating two years being cancer free as she prepares to take part in Cancer Research UK’s annual Race for Life.

-Sky Sports presenter Jo Wilson was diagnosed with stage three cervical cancer in 2022.
+Sky Sports presenter Jo Wilson, 40, was diagnosed with stage three cervical cancer in 2022.

 She underwent treatment after the diagnosis and was declared cancer free in May 2023.